Meet Najia, Nahri Shahi district’s most canny businesswoman

 Today, Najia has 18 part-time staff.
 She hopes to hire them full-time soon.
 “We plan to establish a small food product manufacturing plant with modern labelling machines to compete with imported cans,” she says.

 Impressive as it is, Najia’s success is not unique.
-According to a recent independent review commissioned by the Swedish International Development Cooperation Agency (Sida), women in particular are reaping the benefits of Hand in Hand’s programs: female micro-entrepreneurs spoke more than men about the value of training and savings, and many described trips to markets as providing a newfound freedom of movement.
+According to a recent independent review commissioned by the Swedish International Development Cooperation Agency (Sida), Afghans are reaping the benefits of Hand in Hand’s programmes, citing the value of training and savings, as well as a newfound freedom of movement.
 Others meanwhile credited interaction among group members with instilling a new sense of self-confidence.
 Not surprisingly, Najia was among them.

 “I feel happy I decided to start my own business,” she says.
 “And confident to expand it.”